Clashes reported near government HQ in Damascus

-At least one person was reported killed in the fighting in Ikhlas neighbourhood near the Council of Ministers, a huge complex, and a Damascus University campus, they said.
+At least one person was reported killed in the fighting in Ikhlas neighborhood near the Council of Ministers, a huge complex, and a Damascus University campus, they said.

 Hundreds of families were fleeing the area, located between the districts of Kafar Souseh and Mezze, they said.